 “Some people find relief with the alternative treatments… some do not,” Parvikh writes.
 “If that’s a chance you’re willing to take, the most important thing to remember is that you must always consult your board-certified allergist/immunologist before starting treatment.”

-In any case, alternative treatment should never replace evidence-based treatment for asthma, such as inhalers, Parvikh concludes.
+In any case, any natural remedy for asthma should never replace evidence-based treatment, such as inhalers, Parvikh concludes.

 Christopher Nystuen, MD, MBA